 What is a Radiologist?

-Career Description Examine and diagnose disorders and diseases using x-rays and radioactive materials.
+Occupation Description Examine and diagnose disorders and diseases using x-rays and radioactive materials.
 May treat patients.

 - Provide counseling to radiologic patients to explain the processes, risks, benefits, or alternative treatments.

 - Document the performance, interpretation, or outcomes of all procedures performed.

 - Perform interventional procedures such as image-guided biopsy, percutaneous transluminal angioplasty, transhepatic biliary drainage, or nephrostomy catheter placement.